-Although most of Juvenile Court records are nonpublic, the Court provides access to the few records that are public through the Internet.
-Records may be accessed through the Wayne County Clerk of Courts web site at http://courtsweb.waynecourts.org/publicaccess/ Home.aspx/Search E-Filing The Court now accepts e-filed documents from registered users of the Benchmark system, cutting down on time spent and paper used.
+Public Records Access Although most of Juvenile Court records are non-public, the Court provides access to the few case types that are public through the Internet, on the Court's docket.
+Public case types may be accessed through the Wayne County Clerk of Courts web site at http://courtsweb.waynecourts.org/publicaccess/ Home.aspx/Search.
+To acquire copies of public records that have been filed on public case types, a public records request must be made to the Court, and hard copies of the requests documents will be provided.
+There may be a small copying fee per document.

+E-Filing The Court now accepts e-filed documents from registered users of the Benchmark system, cutting down on time spent and paper used.
 E-filing also gives attorneys 24/7 access to file pleadings from their own computer any time of the day or night, and on weekends.
-Credit Card Acceptance The Juvenile Court now accepts credit cards as a method of payment, subject to a small convenience fee.
+Credit Card Acceptance The Juvenile Court accepts credit cards as a method of payment, subject to a small convenience fee.

+VOLUNTEER GUARDIAN AD LITEM PROGRAM Karin Connolly Wiest became the coordinator of this program in October 1998.
+Her position is funded through a one year VOCA/CASA grant with the County providing matching funds.
+The program had ten volunteers handling cases in 2015, with 81 children being served.
+Attorneys, or specifically trained individuals, are appointed as GALs when volunteers are not available.
 APPOINTED COUNSEL The U.S. and Ohio Constitutions require that parties to a criminal or quasi-criminal case understand their legal rights.
 In cases where there is a need for legal representation, and the parties are financially unable to pay for private counsel, attorneys must be appointed at public expense.
 The right to counsel arises when there is a potential for loss of liberty or when a fundamental substantive legal right is at issue, such as termination of parental rights.
-The Court paid a total of \$249,151.73 for appointed counsel in 2014 The Court paid \$77,017.93 of the \$249,151.73 for attorneys, and \$11,355.00 for non-attorneys appointed to serve as guardians ad litem for children involved in abuse, neglect, and dependency cases.
-Guardians ad litem are unbiased persons who assist the Court to investigate allegations of abuse, neglect, and dependency, and make recommendations regarding the best interests of the children in court cases.
-OUT OF HOME PLACEMENTS The Court's practice is to make use of local resources to rehabilitate youth.
-In some cases, however, community-based programs are not a viable option because of community safety issues, or because the child's behavior presents a danger to his/her health and well-being, or because the child has not been amenable to other efforts to effect change.
-When it is necessary to place juveniles in private treatment facilities, group homes, therapeutic foster homes, or Multi-County Juvenile Attention System (MCJAS) facilities, the Court refers to this generally as "Out of Home Placement."
+The Court paid a total of \$208,358.87 for appointed counsel in 2015.
+The Court paid \$36,616.75 for non-attorneys appointed to serve as guardi- ans ad litem for children involved in abuse, neglect, and dependency cases.
+Guardians ad litem are unbiased persons who assist the Court to investigate allegations of abuse, neglect, and dependency, and make recommendations regarding the best interests of the children in those cases.